Ayushdwivedi1/portfolio/Ui/DEPLOYMENT.md

 ### 404 Errors
 - Ensure `public/_redirects` file is present
-- Check that `netlify.toml` is in the root directory
+- Check that `netlify.toml` is in the current directory
-- Verify build output directory is `Ui/dist/portfolio/browser`
+- Verify build output directory is `dist/portfolio/browser`

 ### Build Failures
 - Check Node.js version (should be 18+)